Create Your Own Advent Calendar with JavaScript

 Advent Calendar Screenshot

-Step 1 – Create File Structure & Resources
+Step 1: Setting Up File Structure and Resources

 Advent Calendar Background

-For the JavaScript files create a /scripts folder inside your root folder.
-Place two empty text files into it, and name them calendar.js and messages.js.
-Calendar.js will hold the functionality, while messages.js will contain the array of messages that pop up when the user “opens” (clicks on) the doors.
+Next, prepare the JavaScript files by creating a /scripts folder in the root directory.
+Add two empty files named calendar.js and messages.js.
+Calendar.js will manage the calendar’s functionality, while messages.js will store the pop-up messages for each day.

 Advent Calendar File Structure